 Recipient: Centre for Translational Cancer Research, University of Otago, Dunedin, NZ

-Project: The identification of new drugs for the treatment and prevention of diffuse gastric cancer using high throughput compound screening approach
+Project: The identification of new drugs for the treatment and prevention of diffuse gastric cancer using a high throughput compound screening approach

 Principal Investigator: Dr. Parry Guilford, University of Otago, Dunedin, New Zealand